-Benson Varghese is an Accredited Criminal Defense Attorney with profound expertise in criminal law.
+Let’s say you found an accredited criminal defense attorney with profound expertise in criminal law.
 Commencing his career as a prosecutor, he has dedicated the past ten years to defending individuals accused of criminal offenses.
 He has litigated more than a hundred cases before juries and has represented individuals facing various firearm-related charges.
+That’s the usual path of such a person.

 Comprehending Federal Firearm Charges: An In-Depth Overview